AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-topics.md

         Select  ![](images/view-options.svg) near the search bar to  choose to view all topics or view topics with comments.
 By default, you can view all topics present in the review task.

     -   **D**: The numbers highlighted by ***F*** can be filtered by choosing the desired filter option from here.
 You can filter comments by its type, status, reviewer, or version.
-For example, if you want to see how many Strikethrough comments have been made in each of the under review topic, select the filter icon and then choose **Review Type** \> **Deletion**.
+For example, if you want to view how many Strikethrough comments have been made in each of the under review topic, select the filter icon and then choose **Review Type** \> **Deletion**.

         >[!NOTE]
         >